OpenRefine/OpenRefine/docs/docs/manual/starting.md

 OpenRefine will not show spreadsheets that are in your email inbox or stored in any other Google property - only in Drive.
 It also won’t show all compatible file formats, only Sheets files.

 OpenRefine will generate a list of all Sheets it finds, with the most recently modified Sheets at the top.
-If a file you’ve just added isn’t showing in this list, you can close and restart OpenRefine, or simply navigate to an existing project, open it, then head back to the “Create Project” window and check again.
+If a file you’ve just added isn’t showing in this list, you can close and restart OpenRefine, or simply navigate to an existing project, open it, then head back to the <span class="menuItems">Create Project</span> window and check again.

-When you click “Preview” the Sheet will open in a new browser tab.
+When you click <span class="menuItems">Preview</span> the Sheet will open in a new browser tab.
 When you click the Sheet title, OpenRefine will begin to process the data.

 ## Project preview

-Once OpenRefine is ready to import the data, you will see a screen with “Configure Parsing Options” at the top.
+Once OpenRefine is ready to import the data, you will see a screen with <span class="menuItems">Configure Parsing Options</span> at the top.
 You’ll see a preview of the first 100 rows and all identified columns.

 At the bottom of the screen you will find options for telling OpenRefine how to process what it has found.
 You can tell it which row(s) to parse as column headers, as well as to ignore any number of rows at the top.
 You can also select a specific range of rows to work with, by discarding some rows at the top (excluding the header) and limiting the total number of rows it loads.

 OpenRefine tries to guess how to parse your data based on the file extension.
 For example, `.xml` files are going to be parsed as though they are formatted in XML.
 An unknown file extension (or your clipboard copy-paste) is assumed to be either tab-separated or comma-separated.
 OpenRefine looks for a tab character; if one is found, it assumes you have imported tab-separated data.

-If OpenRefine isn’t certain what format you imported, it will provide a list of possibilities under “Parse data as” and some settings.
+If OpenRefine isn’t certain what format you imported, it will provide a list of possibilities under <span class="menuItems">Parse data as</span> and some settings.
 You can specify a custom separator now, or split columns later on in the project interface.

 If you imported a spreadsheet with multiple worksheets, they will be listed along with the number of rows they contain.
 You can only select data from one worksheet.

 Note that OpenRefine does not preserve any formatting, such as cell or text colour, that my have been in the original data file.

 You should create a project name at this stage.
 You can also supply tags to keep your projects organized.
-When you’re happy with the preview, click “Create Project.”
+When you’re happy with the preview, click <span class="menuItems">Create Project</span>.

 ## Import a project